-Tennessee is home to around 130 species of butterflies, with a few rare species that have been recorded once or twice.
-Tennessee has a diverse geography, ranging from the Blue Ridge Mountains in the east to the lowlands along the Mississippi River in the west providing suitable habitats for butterflies.
-The resident butterflies are primarily eastern species, but some southern and northern species are also represented.
+Tennessee is home to approximately 130 species of butterflies, including a few rare species that have only been recorded once or twice.
+The state’s diverse geography, from the Blue Ridge Mountains in the east to the Mississippi River lowlands in the west, provides a wide range of habitats that support this rich butterfly diversity.
+Most resident species are typical of the eastern United States, though both southern and northern species are also present.

-In 1995, the Zebra Swallowtail (Euryotides marcellus) was designated as the official state butterfly of Tennessee.
-The Zebra Swallowtail has black and white stripes running the length of its body with red and blue spots on the lower back.
-A strikingly beautiful butterfly found throughout most of the United States.
+In 1995, the Zebra Swallowtail (Eurytides marcellus) was named the official state butterfly of Tennessee.
+Recognized by its bold black and white stripes and distinctive red and blue markings near the tail, the Zebra Swallowtail is a striking butterfly found throughout much of the eastern United States.

 Zebra Swallowtail” by Megan McCarty, licensed under (CC BY 3.0)